DRL-ORA: Distributional Reinforcement Learning with Online Risk Adaption: Experiments and Applications

-In Figure \ref{fig: Knapsack_reward}, IQN with $\alpha = 1.0$ demonstrates a clear advantage over IQN with $\alpha = 0.1$, while regular Deep $Q$-Network (DQN) \cite{mnih2015human}. fails to perform effectively.
-This suggests that lower risk awareness is more appropriate in tasks without aleatory uncertainty.
-Once again, ORA outperforms the best IQN, TOP and ART, particularly during the early and intermediate stages of training.
-Additionally, we conduct an ablation experiment comparing ORA with the IQN Composite method \cite{hai2022rasr}.
-The IQN Composite algorithm is derived from Algorithm 1 by fixing $\alpha_t = 1$ for all $t = 1, \ldots, T$ and for all state-action pairs, making it risk-neutral with respect to epistemic uncertainty.
-This method replaces the expectation imposed on the return distribution with an expectation imposed solely on epistemic uncertainties, as there is no aleatory uncertainty in this task.
-Figure \ref{fig: Knapsack_reward} shows that IQN Composite fails to achieve similar performance to ORA in the early training episodes, indicating that ORA's superior performance stems from its adaptive mechanism for risk level selection. \paragraph{Further Remarks} Appendix Table 1 reports, for ORA, the monitored left-truncated variance (LTV) with respect to the median of the epistemic uncertainty distribution obtained in each training period of the three experiments.
+\paragraph{Further Remarks} Table~\ref{Relation between alpha and epistemic uncertainty} in Appendix, reports, for ORA, the monitored left-truncated variance (LTV) with respect to the median of the epistemic uncertainty distribution obtained in each training period of the three experiments.
 The table also shows the corresponding risk parameters used in each case.
 CartPole has the smallest LTV value in average.
 Its LTV fluctuates over the whole training process, and the corresponding risk parameter remains at a high level.
 We also observe that LTV is almost uni-modal over episodes in Nano Drone navigation and Knapsack.
 A high risk parameter (lower risk-awareness level), is favored at the beginning to acquire knowledge of the environment, whereas it subsequently declines in performance when large LTVs are detected.
 Knapsack has the largest LTV value which decreases slower than that in Nano Drone navigation after reaching the peak.
-This can explain why the superior performance of ORA lasts longer in the Knapsack problem than that in Nano Drone navigation (see Figure \ref{fig:NanoDrone reward} and \ref{fig: Knapsack_reward}).
+This can explain why the superior performance of ORA lasts longer in the Knapsack problem than that in Nano Drone navigation (see Figure~\ref{fig:NanoDrone reward} and~\ref{fig: Knapsack_reward}).